 You do not have to coordinate your farmhouse decor scheme with an existing brick fireplace or a stone surround.
 Without these kinds of restrictions, your fireplace decor ideas take on a whole new dimension.

-You can get more creative with your ship lap siding design.
-For example, arranged on the diagonal, the material provides a focal point while the insert adds the dynamic details.
+You can get more creative with your shiplap siding design.
+For example, arranged on a diagonal, the material provides a focal point while the insert adds dynamic details.
 Add a statement fireplace mantel shelf for a fine finish.